KozimovBekzodbek/KozimovBekzodbek/README.md

 ### 🌐 About Me

-I am a software engineer from Uzbekistan with a passion for building clean, scalable, and efficient backend systems.
+I am a software engineer from Uzbekistan with a passion for building with no issues, scalable, and efficient backend systems.
 I specialize in Python and Django, and I enjoy crafting APIs that solve real-world problems.

-I believe in continuous learning and growth — not just as a developer, but as a thinker and contributor to the global tech community.
+I believe in continuous learning and growth — not just as a developer, but as a contributor to the global tech community.

 ---